regexident/tryexpand/README.md

 #### CLI arguments

-Additionally you can specify arguments to pass to `cargo expand`:
+Additionally you can specify arguments to pass to the `cargo` command:

 ```rust
 #[test]